Hurricane Odile: Aftermath

 Within nine days after Odile, power was resorted to 95% of customers across the peninsula and by early October, power was fully restored.
 Due to efforts of over 20,000 workers, all of the destroyed bridges were repaired within two months.
 Tax deductions were also given to all citizens in five municipalities.
 On September 26, Walmart re-opened all stores across San Jose Del Cabo.
 On October 3, the first cruise ship returned to the state.
 Seven days later, the San Jose Del Cabo airport resumed international flights.
 Within seven weeks after Odile, 70% of restaurants and 80% of recreational actives had resumed operations, and 3,000 hotel rooms were open.
 Towards the end of the year, most of the facilities in the Wild Canyon amusement park returned to normal.
 By early 2015, several San Jose del Cabo corridor area hotels were already re-built.
 By early February, 80% of 14,000 hotel rooms in the area were available for use.
 However, inland areas of the city did not recover as quickly.
 The resort town of Cabo San Lucas did not suffer as much damage as surrounding areas, and thus recovered quickly.
 Elsewhere, in Sonora, a state of emergency was declared in 21 municipalities.

 Following the disaster, about 500 workers were deployed to provide 2,000 groceries to victims.
 The Mexican Red Cross collected 163 t of aid to victims of Odile in part due to the efforts of 1,080 people.
 Around 2,000 food parcels were shipped to the multiplicity of Los Cabos in part of the efforts from 500 volunteers.
 Around 800 personal hygiene kits were donated by the Mexican Red Cross to help 7,200 victims.
 The government of Chiapas sent an additional 60 t of aid to Baja California Sur.
 The Mexican Association of Malta set up 170 temporary shelters to evacuate the victims.

+Retirement

-As a result of the damage and destruction caused by the storm in Mexico, the name Odile was later retired by the World Meteorological Organization on April 17, 2015, and will never be used again for an Eastern Pacific hurricane.
-It was replaced with Odalys, which was first used during the 2020 Pacific hurricane season.
+As a result of the damage and destruction caused by the storm in Mexico, the name Odile was later retired by the World Meteorological Organization in April 2015, and will never be used again for an Eastern Pacific hurricane.
+It was replaced with Odalys for the 2020 season.